adanieljohnson/SWP_student_writing_guide/docs/750-Annotated-Bibliography.md

 ## Best Practices For Teaching Writing

+> How most students learn to write in the sciences is very different from what is recommended best practices.
+The references in this section provide a starting point for engaging in meaningful dialogue about writing as learning.

 Adler-Kassner, L., Barnhouse, S., Eodice, M., Estrem, M., Irvin, L., Kelly-Riley, D., Mitchler, S., & Palmquist, M. (2015). _CCCC Principles and Standards for the Teaching of Writing_.
 [Link to source.](https://cccc.ncte.org/cccc/resources/positions/postsecondarywriting)

 Bahls, P. (2012). _Student writing in the quantitative disciplines: A guide for college faculty_ (1st ed).
 Jossey-Bass.